 CONRAD (Control by Radio) Post Nuclear Strike Government Communications

 A declassified document 'UKCICC(H) - JSI' from the U.K. National Archives reveals a very secret communications system only to be deployed after a nuclear strike.
 Operated by the Royal Signals, it would have provided a limited capacity network for both Military and Civilian Government messages.
 This page summarises the important parts of the CONRAD system and its use for Civilian Government Telegraph messages

 Throughout this website, I have used the term Regional Government Headquarters (RGHQ) which was the name used for these centres at stand-down, they have been given various titles over their life, this Joint Signal Instruction (JSI) uses the term SRHQ (Sub-Regional Headquarters) which was the current name given to RGHQs when the document was created.

 The CONRAD Network

 Following a nuclear strike on the United Kingdom, it is likely the damage would significantly disrupt landline communications.
 At the time the GPO had a monopoly of landline communication in the United Kingdom.
 Not only did it provide the public telephone and telegraph network (TELEX) but anyone with their own private switching units had to lease a landline (private wire) from the GPO, to connect those switches together.
-The UKWMO, RGHQ network at that time known as the Government Control Network (GCN), Military telephone and Military telegraph all had their own switching centres but relied on GPO landlines.
+The UKWMO network and the RGHQ network at that time known as the Government Control Network (GCN), Military telephone and Military telegraph all had their own switching centres but relied on GPO landlines.
 The Country's eggs were all in one basket, in the hands of the GPO, a government ministry at that time.

-The UKWMO and GCN also had standby VHF and UHF radio circuits in case of landline failure due to an attack, but these routed via exposed hilltop sites which also may have sustained blast or EMP damage.
+The UKWMO and GCN also had standby radio circuits in case of landline failure due to an attack, but these routed via exposed hilltop sites which also may have sustained blast or EMP damage.